Gig worker: Gender and type of work

-A 2019 safety report released by Uber reported 6,000 incidences of sexual assault from 2017-2018 experienced by both riders and drivers.
+A 2019 safety report released by Uber reported 6,000 incidents of sexual assault from 2017-2018 experienced by both riders and drivers.
 Despite the prevalence of harassment and assault, platforms do little to protect women from bias, harassment, and violence.
 Some platforms have implemented preventative measures to protect both customers and workers.
-Most notably, Uber now requires drivers to complete anti-sexual violence training and their app now includes a 'panic button' feature that connects users to 911 dispatchers, however these measures are widely believed to be insufficient.
+Most notably, Uber now requires drivers to complete anti-sexual violence training, and their app now includes a 'panic button' feature that connects users to 911 dispatchers; these measures are widely believed to be insufficient.
 For instance, women often face drunken and disorderly customers and are left to deal with potentially dangerous individuals on their own with little support from platforms, which provide minimal guidelines for how to respond in dangerous situations.
 Gender stereotypes and customer bias also mean that customers are more likely to challenge women's decisions, making it difficult for female drivers to defend themselves and advocate for themselves in customer interactions.

-The way many platforms are designed also pressures workers, particularly women, to sacrifice their safety in order to maintain their standing on the platform.
+The way many platforms are designed also pressures workers, particularly women, to sacrifice their safety to maintain their standing on the platform.
 Platforms like Uber assign work based on the ratings workers receive from customers.
-Low ratings can result in a worker receiving less work or being removed form the platform entirely, creating an environment where workers often tolerate some level of harassment to avoid a low rating that may jeopardize their earnings.
+Low ratings can result in a worker receiving less work or being removed from the platform entirely, creating an environment where workers often tolerate some level of harassment to avoid a low rating that may jeopardize their earnings.

 Assault and harassment also place undue financial burdens on female gig workers.
 Since gig workers are typically categorized as independent contractors, they are not extended the protections and benefits of traditional employees.
-For instance, independent contractors are not covered under the provisions of the United States' Fair Labor Standards Act (FLSA).
-As a result, if a worker needs to take time off to recover from harassment or assault that they experienced while working on a platform, the financial burden of that recovery time falls entirely on the worker, which means that many women continue to work under conditions that feel unsafe in order to avoid a loss of income.
+For instance, independent contractors are not covered by the United States' Fair Labor Standards Act (FLSA).
+As a result, if a worker needs to take time off to recover from harassment or assault that they experienced while working on a platform, the financial burden of that recovery time falls entirely on the worker, which means that many women continue to work under conditions that feel unsafe to avoid a loss of income.